 God knows about all of our sins, including the secret ones.
 We would do well to confess and forsake them, lest we reap the deserved consequences.
 Those consequences may be much more severe than being caught pilfering Christmas candy from the secret stash.

-ed in the Bremen Enquirer in my column Connections: Relating the Bible to Everyday Life on Thursday, June 11, 2015.
+This article appeared in the Bremen Enquirer in my column Connections: Relating the Bible to Everyday Life on Thursday, June 11, 2015.